polaris-slo-cloud/polaris-slo-framework/ts/libs/mappings/common-mappings/README.md

 # @polaris-sloc/common-mappings

-This library was contains commonly used SLOC mappings and interfaces.
+This library was contains commonly used Polaris mappings and interfaces.

 ## Running unit tests